padok-team/burrito/docs/getting-started.md

 ```

 !!! info
-    You can also connect to a public repository by omitting `spec.repository.secretName` in your `TerraformLayer` definition.
+    You can also connect to a public repository by omitting `spec.repository.secretName` in your `TerraformRepository` definition.

 ## 3. Synchronize a terraform layer